smash.default_optimize_options#

 smash.default_optimize_options(model, mapping='uniform', optimizer=None)[source]#

-Default optimize options of Model.
+Default optimization options of Model.

 Parameters: